hanyu1774/NET.SmartCalculator/README.md

 * `flows/get_input.cs`
 * `workflows/workflow.cs`

 In those files `ForegroundColor` is used for the string messages.
-The file `flows/evaluate_expression.cs` doesn't any color settings because error messages are saved here and used `workflows/workflow.cs`, where the foreground color for error messages is already set to red.
+The file `flows/evaluate_expression.cs` doesn't need any color settings because error messages are saved here and used by `workflows/workflow.cs`, where the foreground color for error messages is already set to red.